S5 Technology recognised by Check Point Software

-Managed server porivder S5 Technology Group has been awarded Top Regional Partner Australia for 2022, recognising the company's efforts as a cyber security integrator.
+Managed service provider S5 Technology Group has been awarded Top Regional Partner Australia for 2022 by Check Point Software, recognising the company's efforts as a cyber security integrator.

-S5 Technology implemented multiple Check Point Total Protection enterprise agreements over the past two years, including the first in Australia.
+S5 Technology implemented multiple Check Point Infinity Total Protection enterprise agreements over the past two years, including the first in Australia.

 This is a full-stack consumption-based solution for enterprises from Check Point, and it includes network ssecurity hardware, integrated endpoint, cloud and mobile protection, and zero-day vulnerability prevention.